 Actionable Items to Work On: Write a list of “basic tutorials” of your niche that your audience might want to learn more about (and if you’re not sure, ASK them!).
 Once narrowed down, choose one you’re most excited about and create a storyboard of the video.
 Write down what materials or ingredients you would need to make it happen.
 Don’t let the pressure for it to be PERFECT prevent you from creating it.
 Do it with the camera you have, in the best light you have, and then after you post it make adjustments to make your next one even better!

 So there you have it!
 6 actionable tasks you can do to develop your brand…outside of logo and site design!
 I hope these tips sparked some ideas and make you see how seemingly small tasks like these are the very things that make up your brand.
 Thanks to Jamie for submitting this great question!

 WANT MORE BRANDING TIPS?
 JOIN MY FREE FACEBOOK GROUP MADE UP OF FOOD & DIY BLOGGERS!

 Click here to join my FREE private Facebook group where you can submit your own questions for these personalized Q&A posts!
-We chit chat daily in the group and it’s a great place to bounce questions and learn from other like-minded bloggers!
+We chit chat in the group and it’s a great place to bounce questions and learn from other like-minded bloggers!